octohost/php5/README.md

 Better way to build a PHP5/nginx server.

-Your next Dockerfile should look like this:
+Once you've built this Dockerfile as `docker build -t octohost/php5 .` - your next Dockerfile should look like this:

 ```
 FROM octohost/php5